adrienbrignon/mkdocs-exporter/docs/setup/setting-up-documents.md

       enabled: ![MKDOCS_EXPORTER_ENABLED, true]
 ```

-You can now use the `MKDOCS_EXPORTER_ENABLED` environment variable to toggle the PDF generation.
+With this configuration, the `MKDOCS_EXPORTER_ENABLED` environment variable can be used as a switch for the generation process.

-### Setup cover pages
+### Setting up cover pages

 Cover pages can give your PDF documents a professional quality.
-Here is how cover pages are set up for this documentation.
+Here's how cover pages are set up for this documentation.

 ???+ tip "Power!
 Unlimited Power!"